sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 ![json-config-head](../img/oxtrust/json-config-head.png "JSON Configuration Headers")

 ### oxTrust Configuration
-From this tab you can access and edit the oxtrust JSON configuration file.
+From this tab you can access and edit the oxTrust JSON configuration file.
 Click the update button at the bottom of the page to save any changes.

 #### WhiteList/BlackList URIs